 The study of British literature from its beginnings through the medieval period.
-Credits: 3 Prerequisites: minimum grade of "C" in ENG 113 Semester Offered: Offered in a five-semester rotation with ENG 345, 346, 347, and 348.
-Core Tags: HFA WI minimum grade of "C" in ENG 113 Semester Offered: Offered every spring.
-Core Tags: HFA WI
+Credits: Credits 3 Prerequisites: Prerequisites minimum grade of "C" in ENG 113 Semester Offered: Semester Offered Offered in a five-semester rotation with ENG 345, 346, 347, and 348.
+Core Tags: Core Tags WI